isomerpages/psd-psc-sch/_2020-virtual-information-session/0-2020-virtual-information-session.md

 * **May I apply for a SAF or SPF Scholarship even though I have not enlisted for National Service?**\
   Yes, if you apply for a SAF or SPF Scholarship before being enlisted for National Service, PSC can still make a provisional scholarship offer, based on the information in your application package.
-You will need to qualify for Officer Cadet School (OCS) to be considered for The SAF/SPF Scholarship.
+You will need to qualify for Officer Cadet School (OCS) to be considered for the SAF/SPF Scholarship.
 PSC will look into confirming your provisional scholarship offer later on, when your military reports are available.

 **Countries, Universities & Courses**